devinkr/js-data-types/readme.md

 #### You Do (5 minutes / 11:30)
 * Write two variables in JavaScript, one with your first name and one with your last name.
-* Use string concatenation to add your first name to your last name and store that in a variable with your full name.
+* Use string interpolation to add your first name and your last name to a new variable for your full name.
 * Get the first letter of your name using a string method.
 * Write your address using proper spacing in JavaScript.
-* Get just your first name from your name.
+* Get just your first name from your full name variable.
 * Use a string method we haven't learned yet to do something else to your name!

 ## Break (10 minutes / 11:40)

 ## Booleans (10 minutes / 11:50)

-These are the most simple JavaScript data type.
+This is the most simple JavaScript data type.
 They can have the values `true` or `false`.

 ### Comparison Operators (10 minutes / 12:00)